 This is not unlike the journey of an entrepreneur.
 In the same way an entrepreneur would consult to find external assistance, or confide in a trusted confidante, or use technology to refine the possible route forward, contestants are armed with the Ask the Audience, Phone a Friend and '50-50' lifelines.

-Crowe Global sits down with Bruce Davison, CEO of GoSpace AI, to explore artificial intelligence (AI) and the need for businesses to balance the
+Crowe Global sits down with Bruce Davison, CEO of GoSpace AI, to explore artificial intelligence (AI) and the need for businesses to balance the individual and the collective, the technological and human, and the virtual and physical.

 About GoSpace